Sometimes, Amateur Home Maintenance Isn’t Enough.

 Maintenance of this level should be relatively easy to handle and will only help improve regular performance.
-If your AC is suffering from any serious problems, only a professional will be able to diagnose your unit.
+If your AC is suffering from serious problems, only a professional can diagnose your unit.

 Professionals Ca Handle The Difficult And Often Dangerous Jobs You Can’t

-If you find that your AC seems to be struggling to keep up with your demands despite being well maintained, you should look into calling an expert.
-A professional technician is perfectly capable of performing any of the regular maintenance you’ve missed and the more technical work that it needs.
+If your AC seems struggling to meet your demands despite being well-maintained, you should consider calling an expert.
+A professional technician can perform any of the regular maintenance you’ve missed and the more technical work it needs.
 In addition to basic maintenance procedures, your service technician should, at the very least:

 - Calibrate Your Thermostat

 - Inspect The Unit’s Electrical Contacts